Find My: Third parties

 The introduction of item tracking has prompted concern that the device could be used to track someone without their knowledge by placing an AirTag in their belongings.
 Several lawsuits were filed by people being stalked through the misuse of AirTags.

 In an attempt to prevent stalking Apple has introduced notifications which alert users if they are being followed by an unknown device.
 If the mobile device detects an AirTag, not associated with the owner's account, being regularly detected nearby, it issues an alert to the user.
-Apple will ask you to check the Find My app on your device to go analyze the options to disable the tracking and also to locate the AirTag.
+Apple will ask you to check the Find My app on your device to analyze the options to disable the tracking, and also to locate the AirTag.
 It is also possible to see how long the AirTag has been detected in the user's proximity and the location of the first detection.
-A research from 2023, after the introduction of Apple's counter-measures, still shows that it is possible to use AirTags to track people without being detected, posing new privacy concerns.
+Research from 2023, after the introduction of Apple's counter-measures, still shows that it is possible to use AirTags to track people without being detected, posing new privacy concerns.